Chapter 19. Editions and Licensing

 <p>

-, which in turn has a child
+element (which, in turn, has a child

 <p>

-¶ Practice: Encode the Project Description
+Practice: Encode the Project Description

 The child